Psych-embedding/.github/profile/README.md

-# .github
-In Psych-embedding, we aim to numerically embed non-numerical records for psychometric research.
+# In Psych-embedding, we aim to numerically embed non-numerical records for psychometric research.